-STRUCTURED LEARNING ONLINE TOTAL HOURS 1 x 1-hour lecture recording online per week 12 hours per semester 2 hours online structured learning activities per week 24 hours per semester 36 hours per semester SELF-DIRECTED LEARNING ONLINE TOTAL HOURS 8 hours reading per week 96 hours per semester 9 hours research per week 108 hours per semester 6 hours assignment preparation per week 72 hours per semester TOTAL HOURS = 312 hours per semester
+STRUCTURED LEARNING ONLINE TOTAL HOURS 1 x 1-hour pre-recorded lecture per week 12 hours per semester 2 hours online learning activities per week 24 hours per semester 36 hours per semester SELF-DIRECTED LEARNING ONLINE TOTAL HOURS 8 hours reading per week 96 hours per semester 9 hours research per week 108 hours per semester 6 hours assignment preparation per week 72 hours per semester TOTAL HOURS = 312 hours per semester

 Learning Activities Summary

 Tentative weekly topics Week 1 Introduction to the Age of Enlightenment Course Induction Week 2 French Rococo Painting Jean-Antoine Watteau Week 3 Gendering Eighteenth-Century Art Gender Subversions Week 4 Exhibitions and the Emerging Public Sphere Automonous Viewers Week 5 Intimacy and Realism Representations of the Family Week 6 Human-Animal Relations Science, Hunting, Spectacle Week 7 Art and Exploration Pacific Cultures Week 8 Art and Science Art and Nature Week 9 Antiquity and Neoclassicism Lived Responses to the Past Week 10 Decorative Arts and Material Culture Domestic Interiors and Intimate Objects Week 11 Propaganda in the Age of Revolutions David's Death of Marat and Civic Martyrdom Week 12 The Spirit of Romanticism Dark Romantics

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.